moztw/gfx.tw/INSTALL.md

 1. If your protect your setup with HTTP password (which may be set in `.htaccess`), the following will break:
-   * Avatar upload (due to inability of Flash plugin to share session with the browser)
    * OpenID 2.0 xrds authorization (the one that suppress Yahoo! login warning)
 2. Login into https OpenIDs will fail if your php-curl unable to get local issuer certificate.
    You can try to verify that by wget the same https url, wget will complain the same thing.